Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: What hinders MLLMs from being effective retrievers? A mechanistic analysis with sparse autoencoders

 \begin{keytakeawaybox} \textit{When MLLMs act as retrievers, the components exerting the greatest influence on similarity scores are in fact counterproductive distractors for multimodal retrieval.} \end{keytakeawaybox}

-A core objective of multimodal retrieval is to compute a reliable similarity metric between query and candidate embeddings.
-Given the suboptimal performance of MLLMs in retrieval tasks, a critical question arises: \textit{Do the representational components that exert the greatest influence on the final similarity calculation genuinely contribute to retrieval performance?}
+A core objective of retrieval is to compute a reliable similarity metric between query and candidate embeddings.
+Given the suboptimal performance of MLLMs in multimodal retrieval and the analysis in the previous section, a critical question arises: \textit{Do the representation components that exert the greatest influence on the similarity calculation genuinely contribute to retrieval performance?}

-To investigate this, we propose an ablation strategy that removes the components corresponding to concepts that exhibit high \textbf{\textit{retrieval attribution scores}} (Eq.\ref{attribution}) from the representational space.
+To investigate this, we propose an ablation strategy that removes the components corresponding to concepts that exhibit high \textbf{\textit{retrieval attribution scores}} (Eq.~\ref{attribution}) from the representational space.

 Concretely, let \(D_R\subseteq D\) denote the sub-dictionary formed by the concept atoms whose retrieval attribution scores fall in the top \(1\%\) (\(m\) concepts).
 To characterize the subspace \(\mathcal{S}\) spanned by these concepts with high influence, we perform Singular Value Decomposition (SVD) on \(D_R\):